conductor-sdk/conductor-python/workers.md

 ## Worker vs Microservice / HTTP endpoints

->[!TIP] Workers are a lightweight alternative to exposing an HTTP endpoint and orchestrating using `HTTP` task.
+> [!tip] Workers are a lightweight alternative to exposing an HTTP endpoint and orchestrating using `HTTP` task.
 >  Using workers is a recommended approach if you do not need to expose the service over HTTP or gRPC endpoints.

 There are several advantages to this approach:
 1. **No need for an API management layer** : Given there are no exposed endpoints and workers are self load-balancing.